CMU-Perceptual-Computing-Lab/openpose/doc/demo_not_quick_start.md

-## Main Flags
-We enumerate some of the most important flags, check the `Flags Detailed Description` section or run `./build/examples/openpose/openpose.bin --help` for a full description of all of them.

-- `--face`: Enables face keypoint detection.
-- `--hand`: Enables hand keypoint detection.
-- `--video input.mp4`: Read video.
-- `--camera 3`: Read webcam number 3.
-- `--image_dir path_to_images/`: Run on a folder with images.
-- `--ip_camera http://iris.not.iac.es/axis-cgi/mjpg/video.cgi?resolution=320x240?x.mjpeg`: Run on a streamed IP camera.
-See examples public IP cameras [here](http://www.webcamxp.com/publicipcams.aspx).
-- `--write_video path.avi`: Save processed images as video.
-- `--write_images folder_path`: Save processed images on a folder.
-- `--write_keypoint path/`: Output JSON, XML or YML files with the people pose data on a folder.
-- `--process_real_time`: For video, it might skip frames to display at real time.
-- `--disable_blending`: If enabled, it will render the results (keypoint skeletons or heatmaps) on a black background, not showing the original image.
-Related: `part_to_show`, `alpha_pose`, and `alpha_pose`.
-- `--part_to_show`: Prediction channel to visualize.
-- `--display 0`: Display window not opened.
-Useful for servers and/or to slightly speed up OpenPose.
-- `--num_gpu 2 --num_gpu_start 1`: Parallelize over this number of GPUs starting by the desired device id.
-By default it uses all the available GPUs.
-- `--model_pose MPI`: Model to use, affects number keypoints, speed and accuracy.
-- `--logging_level 3`: Logging messages threshold, range [0,255]: 0 will output any message & 255 will output none.
-Current messages in the range [1-4], 1 for low priority messages and 4 for important ones.

 ## Help Flag
+We recommend [All Flags](#all-flags) shows them all in this document, which sorts all the flags by category.

-Now that you are more familiar with OpenPose, you can add the flag `--help` to see all the available OpenPose flags.
+However, you could add the flag `--help` at any point to see all the available OpenPose flags.
 Check only the flags for `examples/openpose/openpose.cpp` itself (i.e., the ones in the section `Flags from examples/openpose/openpose.cpp:`).
-[All Flags](#all-flags) shows them all in this document.
 ```
 # Ubuntu and Mac
 ./build/examples/openpose/openpose.bin --help